Dyalog/OSS-Projects/README.md

 Learn more on the Dyalog [Homepage](https://www.dyalog.com) or check out the [Documentation](https://help.dyalog.com).

+## What exactly is open source?

+"Open source" refers to software whose design and source code are publicly accessible, allowing anyone to study, modify, and share it.
+Open source fosters collaboration, transparency, and wider community participation in building and improving technology.

+At Dyalog, we are committed to supporting the open source community.
+By making more of our tools available as open source, we hope to invite more people to contribute, innovate, and help shape the future of APL together.

 ## Discussions and Community

 ### Community Discussion Channels
-- **[GitHub Discussions](https://github.com/Dyalog/GSOC/discussions)**: Participate in structured discussions about GSoC projects, share your ideas, and engage with mentors and peers.
+- **[GitHub Discussions](https://github.com/Dyalog/GSOC/discussions)**: Participate in structured discussions about the projects, share your ideas, and engage with mentors and peers.
 - **[APL Orchard](https://apl.chat)**: A chat room dedicated to learn and teach APL, and to ask and answer questions about both golfing and general coding in APL.

 ## Learn Dyalog APL